 It is fortunate for my sanity that I have followed some simple guidelines to prepare for these unexpected events.

 1. Budget for Last Month

-Always budget by what you received last month and not what you are expecting to receive.
+Always make a budget by what you received last month and not what you are expecting to receive.
 If I’m working off what I have in the bank then I don’t fret over late payments, changed contracts, or canceled gigs.

 2. Set aside for big payments

 Each month I put a portion of the insurance payments in the savings account.
 My goal is to be able to make the payments without touching the reserve, but the reserve is there for tight months like this one.

 Every day I look for new gigs, opportunities or submission locations.
 Some days they come looking for me (usually my favorite kind).
 My goal is to make around $50 to $75 per hour and to work consistently for 6 to 8 hours per day, Monday through Friday.

 I use my Paypal account (with the Money Market choice so it earns good interest), a savings account to put back for tax payments, a savings account for emergency payments, a savings account for expected payments (like the insurance premiums), and I’m considering a savings account through ING because the rates are so good.
 Whew – there are more than I realized.
 By separating out the money I’m not tempted to use one fund to pay for something else.
 (BTW – this does not include retirement monies).

 5. Put back a portion of bonus payments.

 Any time unexpected money comes in, 40% of that goes into savings.
 That includes bonuses, Tax Rebate checks, or money from jobs that offer revenue share as well as upfront payments.
 If it wasn’t expected money (in my invoice folder) then it splits into the savings.